 The Doctoral Fellowship Seminar is a one-day gathering designed to provide intellectual and research advice and mentoring and networking opportunities to Ph.D. candidates pursuing studies related to the fields of nonprofit, voluntary action, or civil society studies.
-The Seminar will be held on Wednesday, November 16, 2016, the day prior to the start of the ARNOVA’s 2016 Conference.
-This will include a group of up to 10 selected fellows as well as several senior scholars.
+The Seminars will be held the day before the start of the Conference on Wednesday, November 15, 2017, from 8am to 5pm.

-The ARNOVA Doctoral Fellowship Seminar award will provide each recipient with $250 to offset the cost of travel and lodging at the Seminar and ARNOVA conference.
-In addition, fellows will receive free registration to attend the 2016 ARNOVA conference.
-Selected Seminar students will be expected to participate in the full 2016 ARNOVA Conference, which runs from November 17-19, offering fellows additional opportunities to learn about important issues in nonprofit research.
+The ARNOVA Doctoral Fellowship Seminar award will provide each recipient with shared accommodation (with another Doctoral Fellow) at the conference hotel for Wednesday, Thursday, and Friday, November 15-17, 2017, and complimentary conference registration.
+Selected Seminar students will be expected to participate in the full 2017 ARNOVA Conference, which runs from November 16-18, offering fellows additional opportunities to learn about important issues in nonprofit research.

-- A three (3) page (maximum) description of their dissertation project that includes a statement how the findings of the dissertation will add to the existing body of knowledge, and an explanation of why participation in this seminar would be particularly helpful to their development as a scholar.
+4. A three (3) page (maximum) description of their dissertation project with an explanation of why participation in this seminar would be particularly helpful to their development as a scholar.

 Letter of recommendation from their dissertation advisor which confirms that the student has completed their comprehensive exams but have not yet defended their proposal.
 Please Note: Selected students will provide an 8-10 page summary of the current status of their research and issues encountered no later than October 16, 2017, so that all participants can review and be prepared to offer useful

 AWARD AMOUNT: Complimentary conference registration and three nights’ shared accommodation at the conference hotel

 SUBMISSIONS OPEN: MAY 9, 2017